 Another interesting feature found on Borgata, but not elsewhere in the state, is its version of the cash-game wait list.
 On a regular waitlist, when all tables at your desired stake are full, you would have the option to sign up to wait for an open seat at any other table of your choosing.
 Borgata, in contrast, restricts you to sitting at the first available seat at any table at your preferred stake.
 The measure was put into place to deter sharks from stalking inexperienced or weak players, and is, in my opinion, a welcome addition.

-Player traffic at Borgata Poker is generally not as heavy as that found on WSOP/888 or Pokerstars NJ.
-Currently, at a 7-day average of 70 cash-game players, Borgata is hovering at around 25% market share, good for a distant third in a three-horse race.
+Player traffic at Borgata Poker is generally about as heavy as that found on WSOP/888 and less than Pokerstars NJ.
+Currently, at a 7-day average of 80 cash-game players, Borgata is hovering at around 30% market share, good for a close third in a four-horse race.

-At the moment, Borgata tournaments are not faring particularly well in terms of player volume.
-The daily $10K has had trouble hitting its guarantee consistently, and the original daily $5K has been lowered to a $3K tournament.
+At the moment, Borgata tournaments are on the upswing.
+The daily $10K is having little trouble hitting its guarantee consistently, and while the original daily $5K has been lowered to a $3K tournament, it tends to attract over $4k in buy-ins.

 The most attractive prize pool offered by the site currently is the Sunday $40K, itself down from its original $50K guarantee.